SportTrax/RPi-GPS-Logger/README.md

 ---
                                            © Copyright Sport Trax 2015-16.
-> The RPi GPS Logger uses Python-based modules and libraries which are not affiliated with the owners nor content creators of such libraries.
+> The RPi GPS Logger uses Python-based modules and libraries which are not owned or affiliated with Sport Trax.